 - If the speed limit is 30 miles per hour or more, the scooter must be operated on the sidewalk.

 - If the speed limit is 30 miles per hour or less, the scooter must be operated on the road.

 - If operating the vehicle on a roadway, the driver must utilize hand signals to show other drivers what way they are turning.

 - While operating an electric scooter, the driver must obey all signage.

 - If a traffic violation occurs, electric scooter drivers can be given a citation.

 When operating an electric scooter, drivers must obey these limitations for their safety and the safety of other drivers and pedestrians.

 Colorado Personal Injury Lawyers Can Help You

 If you or a loved one has suffered injuries from an accident involving an electric scooter, contact the personal injury lawyers at Mintz Law Firm.
-The award-winning team at Mintz Law Firm will provide you with personalized care to help with your claim to any damages you may be owed as a result of the accident.
+The award-winning team at Mintz Law Firm will provide you with personalized care to help with your claim for any damages you may be owed as a result of the accident.
 For a free consultation, contact us here or call (303) 462-2999.